ihr-it-projekt/DayZModsInfo/RealEstate/Readme.md

 - Player can buy any configured houses type
 - Player can sell any owned house
+- Player can transfer house ownership to other players
 - Player can give keys to other players
 - Player can lock/unlock house
 - Player can set the name of the house